Sigil-Ebook/Sigil/docs/Building_on_Linux_with_Qt6.md

 -DEXTRA_DICT_DIRS=`<path1>`:`<path2>` Path(s) that should be searched for eligible spellcheck dictionaries (in addition to /usr/share/hunspell).
 Multiple paths should be separated by colons.
 This option is only relevant if -DINSTALL_BUNDLED_DICTS=0 is also specified.

--DMATHJAX_DIR=`<path>` If you would like use your system's MathJax implementation instead of the one that comes bundled with Sigil, use this cmake directive when first configuring.
+-DMATHJAX_DIR=`<path>` **Only for Sigil 1.9.10 and earlier!** If you would like use your system's MathJax implementation instead of the one that comes bundled with Sigil, use this cmake directive when first configuring.
 A minimum of MathJax v2.7.0 is required to work with Sigil.
 NOTE: if -DMATHJAX_DIR=`<path>` is used, Sigil will install a config script to `<path>`/config/local.
 This file is required for Sigil's Preview to be able properly render MathML.
 This feature was added between Sigil 0.9.12 and 0.9.13.

+-DMATHJAX3_DIR=`<path>` **Only for Sigil 1.9.20 and Later!** If you would like use your system's MathJax implementation instead of the one that comes bundled with Sigil, use this cmake directive when first configuring.
+A minimum of MathJax v3.2.2 is required to work with Sigil.
+MathJax 3.2.2+ is required for Sigil's Preview to be able properly render MathML starting with Sigil v1.9.20.
+Ensure your system MathJax meets this minimum version requirement before using usinf this CMAKE define.

 -DINSTALL_HICOLOR_ICONS=(0|1) Install various-sized Sigil application icons to the typical hicolor theme directories (`<INSTALL_PREFIX>/share/icons/hicolor`).
 The default is 0, which installs a single icon to the `<INSTALL_PREFIX>/share/pixmap` folder.